SydalsITC/timetraveller/README.md

 # timetraveller
-Simple web server that just specifies the system time for time travel tests
+Simple web server that shows the system time and some environment variables which is useful e.g. for "time travel tests".

 ## About
 For a project where we shift containers through time a simple web server was needed to do basic tests.